dotnet/docs-maui/docs/user-interface/controls/listview.md

 </ContentPage>
 ```

 The default `FlowDirection` for an element with a parent is `MatchParent`.
-Therefore, the `ListView` inherits the `FlowDirection` property value from the `StackLayout`, which in turn inherits the `FlowDirection` property value from the `ContentPage`.
+Therefore, the `ListView` inherits the `FlowDirection` property value from the `StackLayout`, which in turn inherits the `FlowDirection` property value from the <xref:Microsoft.Maui.Controls.ContentPage>.

 ## Display grouped data